bfernandesbfs/Responder/README.md

 ```

-In this case, the protocol `Action Protocol` is just only used as a protocol of validation who will be executed whether has found on chain.
-An `Event` is the protocol that we need to implement and who we'll send through the chain, easy easy right!
+In this case, the `ActionProtocol` is just used as a validation protocol that will be executed when found on the chain.
+An `Event` is the protocol that we need to implement and that we'll send through the chain, super easy right!

 ## How do we send an event?